ideclan/TIL/Node.js/Websocket.md

 const app = websockify(new Koa());

-// Regular middleware
-// Note it's app.ws.use and not app.use
 app.ws.use(function (ctx, next) {
-  // return `next` to pass the context (ctx) on to the next ws middleware return next(ctx);
+  return next(ctx);
 });

 // Using routes
 app.ws.use(
   route.all("/test/:id", function (ctx) {
-    // `ctx` is the regular koa context created from the `ws` onConnection `socket.upgradeReq` object.
-    // the websocket is added to the context on `ctx.websocket`. ctx.websocket.send("Hello World");
+    ctx.websocket.send("Hello World");
     ctx.websocket.on("message", function (message) {
-      // do something with the message from client console.log(message);
+      console.log(message);
     });
   })